brooth/jeta-site/mysite/home/markdown/validator.md

 Well, it is clear enough, but let's clarify. `NotBlank` validator checks a string is not blank, `NotEmpty` checks arrays, collections or a string is not emplty. `MetaHelper.validate()` will throw `ValidationException` in case of validation errors, `MetaHelper.validateSafe()` will return these errors in a list.

-`Jeta` comes with predefined validators - `NotBlank`, `NotEmpty` and `NotNull`.
-Nevertheless you can create any you need.
-For the illustration let's print the lisning of `NotNull` so you can write others similarly:
+`Jeta` comes with predefined validators - `NotBlank`, `NotEmpty`, and `NotNull`.
+Nevertheless, you can create any you need.
+For the illustration let's print the listing of `NotNull` so you can write others similarly:

     :::java
     public class NotNull implements Validator {